Office: University College Student Support Center

 Web Site: http://www.universitycollege.du.edu

 A bachelor’s degree in the field of communication provides students with the skills and strategies needed in the business world, such as creating and delivering effective presentations, crafting a well-reasoned argument, and building and enhancing dialogue between people and groups.
-The Bachelor of Arts in Communication Arts prepares graduates to solve problems, resolve conflict and increase communication options.
-A communication degree allows students to explore how the media, entertainment industry and commercial institutions affect individuals and society.
-In addition, students will enrich their understanding of verbal and non-verbal communication, such as writing, speaking, and body language; and students will learn how to use art, photographs and other media in presentations.
+The Bachelor of Arts in Communication Arts prepares graduates to solve problems, resolve conflict, and increase communication options.
+A communication degree allows students to explore how the media, entertainment industry, and commercial institutions affect individuals and society.
+In addition, students will enrich their understanding of verbal and non-verbal communication, such as writing, speaking, and visual images and movement; and students will learn how to use art, photographs, and other media in presentations.
 Students complete their bachelor’s degree with a major in communication arts to improve written and verbal skills for personal and professional development.
 The communication degree requires an integrative project, in which students will synthesize their studies and demonstrate their communication skills.
 Classes are available as hybrid and/or online.

 This degree prepares students to:

-Apply communication theory and principles to formulate arguments in writing and speaking that contain a clear purpose; well-organized, relevant content; and a conclusion that directly reflects the purpose and strength of the content.
+Apply communication theory and principles to formulate well-organized arguments in writing and speaking that contain a clear purpose, relevant content, and a conclusion that directly reflects the purpose and strength of the content.